TNL-Project/TNL/Documentation/Pages/core-concepts.md

    - Stationary solvers: Jacobi, SOR
    - Krylov solvers: CG, BiCGstab, BiCGstab(l), GMRES, TFQMR, IDR(s)
    - Preconditioners: Jacobi, ILU(0) (CPU only), ILUT (CPU only)
-- \ref TNL::Meshes "Meshes".
+6. \ref TNL::Meshes "Meshes".
   TNL provides data structures for the representation of structured or unstructured numerical meshes.
-- _Solvers for differential equations._
+7. _Solvers for differential equations._
   TNL provides a framework for the development of ODE or PDE solvers.
-- \ref TNL::Images "Image processing".
+8. \ref TNL::Images "Image processing".
   TNL provides structures for the representation of image data.
 Imports and exports from several file formats such as DICOM, PNG, and JPEG are provided using external libraries (see below).

+TODO: formalize the concepts involving lambda functions (e.g. in `reduce`)

 ## Programming principles